 555 CMR 1.01(1) provides, in accordance with M.G.L. c.
 6E, § 8(b)(1), that “[t]he head of an agency shall, within two [business] days of their receipt of a complaint” that “does not relate to minor matters,” among other things, inform the Commission’s Division of Police Standards as to “whether the complainant alleges that the officer’s conduct . . . was unprofessional.”

 For these purposes, a “complainant alleges that the officer’s conduct . . . was unprofessional” where a reasonable person would conclude that the form of conduct alleged would breach the rules or ethical code of the law enforcement profession or be unbecoming a member in good standing of such profession.

+In reviewing officer conduct, sources that may be helpful include, but are not limited to, the first five paragraphs of the October 1957 Law Enforcement Code of Ethics adopted by the International Association of Chiefs of Police, and the July 2019 Standards of Conduct adopted by the same association.

 Discretionary Forwarding of Complaints